MFGVIRUS/shelfscan/README.md

 ShelfScan scans a folder (either locally or on a network) and generates a detailed report indicating how compliant the files are with Plex's naming conventions.
 It identifies issues with file names, folder structures, and multi-episode formatting for both movies and TV shows.
 Support for music is not yet implemented.

+ShelfScan does not modify or rename any files.
+It's purpose is solely inspection and reporting of file/folder naming issues.

 >[!CAUTION]
 >- **This is a very early beta release.** There may be mistakes in the filename validation.
 >- **File name checks are very strict**.
 Issues identified by ShelfScan does not necessarily mean there is a problem with it within Plex.